 Which brings us…

-To the second reason why someone might choose to “lie” about whether or not they have applied for another life insurance policy within the past 12 months which is because they were either denied coverage or not satisfied with the rate that they may have received.
+The second reason someone might choose to “lie” about whether or not they have applied for another life insurance policy within the past 12 months is that they were either denied coverage or not satisfied with the rate they may have received.

-Maybe someone applied six months ago and tested positive for nicotine or marijuana, or maybe their blood sugar levels or cholesterol levels were high who knows.
-All we know is that they don’t want to let their current agent that they did apply for a different policy within the past 12 months.
+Maybe someone applied six months ago and tested positive for nicotine or marijuana, or perhaps their blood sugar levels or cholesterol levels were high.
+Who knows?
+All we know is that they don’t want to let their current agent know they applied for a different policy within the past 12 months.

 Now…

-There really isn’t anything wrong with applying for life insurance multiple times.
-The problem lies in not informing your agent of your previous applications, which sets you up for failure again.
+There is really nothing wrong with applying for life insurance multiple times.
+The problem is not informing your agent of your previous applications, which sets you up to fail again.

 When you apply for the second time, the new company will have access to your previous application results, which can reveal important information like a positive nicotine or marijuana test, high blood sugar levels, or high blood pressure readings.
 This information could cause the new company to ask more questions about your current application.

 Honesty with your current life insurance agent can pay off.
-If you inform your agent of your previous applications and their outcomes, they can use this information to determine which other company may provide you with a better opportunity for success.
+Suppose you inform your agent of your previous applications and their outcomes.
+They can use this information to determine which other company may provide you with a better opportunity for success.

 - Have you been diagnosed with any pre-existing medical conditions?

-It’s not all that uncommon for someone to “fail” to remember that they have been diagnosed with a particular condition, especially if the condition isn’t that serious or isn’t currently causing them to suffer.
-That said, however, just because you are no longer suffering from a particular medical condition on daily basis or just because you have been “cured” of a particular condition doesn’t mean a life insurance company isn’t going to want to know about.
+It’s not uncommon for someone to “fail” to remember that they have been diagnosed with a particular condition, especially if it isn’t that serious or isn’t currently causing them to suffer.
+That said, however, just because you are no longer suffering from a particular medical condition daily or just because you have been “cured” of a particular condition doesn’t mean a life insurance company isn’t going to want to know about it.

 Common conditions folks will often fail to disclose may include: